 Now, the above math is assuming that each attendee will drink only one cup of coffee, as we mentioned in the intro.

 You might recall that the average American consumes at least three cups of coffee per day.

 If your event attendees drank all three of their daily cups at your meeting or party, then the math is different.
 You’d take the 20 cups you get out of 128 ounces in a gallon and then divide it by 3.

 Now, one gallon doesn’t get you enough coffee for 20 people.
 You’ll have coffee for roughly six people.
 The exact math when you divide 128 by 3 is 6.666.

 How Long Does It Take to Brew a Gallon of Coffee?

 Okay, so now that you’ve crunched the numbers, it’s time to determine the logistics of brewing that much coffee.

 To keep this example simple, we’ll assume that your meeting or party has only 20 people who will drink one cup of coffee each.
 Thus, you only need to brew one gallon or 128 ounces of coffee.

-In a 12-cup coffee machine, you’d add somewhere between ¾ and 1 ½ cups of ground coffee, which is approximately 12 to 24 tablespoons.
+In a 12-cup coffee machine, you’d add somewhere between ¾ and 1 ½ cups of ground coffee, which is approximately 12 to 24 tablespoons of coffee.
 Brewing this much coffee will produce 12 servings of six ounces apiece.

 Since you’re pouring your coffee into 6.4-ounce mugs, you can expect that a 12-cup coffeemaker would produce even less coffee.
 We’ll say that per brewing cycle, you get 10 servings of 6.4-ounce coffee.